A USB cable bug for only $6.74…

 No batteries required.
 It uses the power from any USB port or charger you plug it into.
 It’s a real charging cable, too.
 Android or iPhone versions are available.

-Of course, there is the obligatory, if not inscrutable, warning statements… “Please strictly abide by the relevant laws of the state, shall not be used for any illegal use of this product, the consequences of the use of self conceit.”
+Of course, there are the obligatory, if not inscrutable, warning statements “Please strictly abide by the relevant laws of the state.
+This product shall not be used for any illegal use of this product, the consequences of the use of self conceit.”

 Some of the ebay.com listings are a bit more forthright with listings titles like the one below, and “wireless GSM SIM USB cable bug design audio sound voice listening bug.”

-USB Cable Bug ebay ad.
 Gogo Technology Co.
-Ltd., a manufacturer, advertises they can ship 100,000 of these electronic surveillance devices per month; delivery time, one week.
+Ltd., a manufacturer, advertises that they can ship 100,000 of these electronic surveillance devices per month with a delivery time of one week.
 My guess is that they are running three shifts, judging by the 138 listings on eBay alone.
 Sales are brisk and worldwide.
 Every major sales website seems to be selling them.
 By the way, Gogo Technology also makes fidget spinners and squishy toys, which you may want after reading about this spy trick.

 The USB cable bug is only one surveillance trick in a spy’s black bag.
 There are hundreds more.
 Audio, video and computer data are the major business espionage attack points.
 Conversations, intellectual property, and moments of personal privacy are being electronically stolen at the highest rates ever.
 With sophisticated spy gadgets so easily and cheaply available, every business organization, and every individual is now a target.